-Everything about Chateau Chateau Edmus St. Emilion, Bordeaux, wine producer profile, with wine tasting notes, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Chateau Edmus St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Edmus St. Emilion Vineyards, Terroir, Grapes, Winemaking

-The 5.8 hectare St. Emilion vineyard of Chateau Edmus is located not far from Chateau Monbousquet.
-The terroir is sand and gravel.
-The vineyard is planted to 85% Merlot and 15% Cabernet Franc, typical of the St. Emilion appellation.
-On average, the vines are 35 years of age.
+On average, the vines are maintained at a respectable 35 years of age.
 The Right Bank vineyard is planted to a vine density of 5,200 vines per hectare.
 At Chateau Edmus, they strive to be as green as possible and practice sustainable farming when they can, without the use of weed killing chemicals or chemical fertilizers of any kind.

-Serving and Decanting Chateau Edmus with Wine, Food and Pairing Tips
+Serving Chateau Edmus with Wine, Food and Pairing Tips

 Château Edmus Wine Tasting Notes